PSyGrid object

 Note

-The each initial and final value will have the same number and order of run entries.
-This holds for the number of list entries of MESA directories, too.
+Each grid property will have the same number and order of MESA run entries in the initial and final values.
+This holds for the list of MESA directories from which the runs are extracted, too.

 mygrid.MESA_dirs

-You can get the individual runs via its index. mygrid[IDX] is a PSyRunView object, which contains the data of the run specified with IDX.
+You can retrieve individual runs by index. mygrid[IDX] is a PSyRunView object, which contains the data of the run of index IDX.
 The PSyRunView object contains seven components:

 PSyRunView object components